-8.2.4.10 Infinite half-space delimited by a coordinate plane.
-Code: XYP, XZP, YZP
+8.2.4.11 Infinite half-space delimited by a coordinate plane.
+Code: XYP, XZP, YZP infinite half-space 311

 There are 4 kinds of infinite half-spaces.
 Three of them are delimited by planes perpendicular to the coordinate axes: